TwoNull/csgofloater/README.md

 npm install
 ```

-edit the `.env` file with the directories from your Gurobi installation.
+copy `.example.env` to `.env` and edit it with the directories from your Gurobi installation.
 The default values are from a MacOS environment running Gurobi 9.5.2.

 > `GUROBI_INCLUDE_DIR` is the directory containing `gurobi_c.h` and `gurobi_c++.h`
 >